cdepillabout/large-file-parser-ng/README.md

 ## Hybrid Approach

-The best solution might be some sort of hybrid approach of the streaming Parser and smart parser.
+The best solution might be some sort of hybrid approach of the streaming parser and smart parser.
 You might be able to write a Parsec-like parser that gets input from a conduit `Producer` and sends data to a conduit `Consumer`.